bright-dev/bright/doc/source/configuration.rst

   list.

 There are a few ways to instantiate these two variables.
-Lastly, the preffered way is to import some of the predefined lists that have already been specified in char.
+The preffered way is to import some of the predefined lists that have already been specified in char.
 This prevents the user from having to build undo specification::

     # Set isotopes to track